 To do so, we're rolling out a shiny new publishing policy that will impact editorial content, both in the future and the past.

-While there have been some bumps and mistakes along the way, GC's written content has been born out of primarily two motivators:
+GC's magazine has been born out of primarily two motivators:

 - A desire to create something meaningful and significantly helpful.